 While other rescues fundraise and solicit donations (we do have a 501(c) 3 that we have not relied on for more than a few small donations each year), Kathleen and David opted to fund the work themselves, putting every penny they earned into the animals and the farm.
 At any given time, we have between 100 and 150 rescues on the property, many of them special needs, and the cost of hay and feed alone is $10,000 a month.
 Vet bills, farriers and other necessities add up to nearly another $10,000, and that doesn’t include the mortgages.

 Those animals that can work are trained to do very important jobs.
 The farm has offered riding for special needs individuals at a nominal price, and many autistic and Downs syndrome adults have learned to ride independently on incredibly gentle horses, all of which came to the farm as throwaway or slaughter animals.
 Kathleen has offered programs for adolescent girls who suffered from bullying (at no cost to those who couldn’t afford it, which is most of the participants).
 Working with Kathleen’s very special horse, Captain, the girls learned how to stand up for themselves and regain their confidence and self-esteem.

 Over the years, dozens of groups of special needs children have visited the farm and taken pony rides on the enormous Ernie, a Shire who was one of the first horses saved from the horse meat industry as a 9-month old colt in 2002 .
 These animals that were rescued from the worst situations now give back to whomever needs them, with patience and love.

-Thank you Channel 3 WFSB for coming out and doing a piece, as well.
+Thank you, New Haven Register, for doing two pieces, as well.
 We are so grateful!